-Time to Degree: For 2012-13 completers, determine the term of their first enrollment at the awarding institution.
-Identify second or additional awards at the same level this year and an unduplicated count of graduates is derived.
+Time to Degree: For 2013-14 completers, determine the term of their first enrollment at the awarding institution.
+Calculate an unduplicated count of graduates by identifying second or additional awards at the same level in this same year.
 Use census-date files to determine enrollment.
 Once a student is identified as a graduate, their completion date (term) can be captured and compared to the census date (term) of their first enrollment at the awarding institution.

 - A. Graduates (students awarded degrees)

 - 1. Number of Degrees Awarded (pulled from Part 1 -- bachelor's for 4-year, associate's for two-year)

 - 2. Number of Double/Triple Majors

-- 3. Calculated unduplicated number of graduates [equals the sum of B1ai,ii,iii + B2ai,ii,iii + B3ai,ii,iii + Cai,ii,iii + Da]
+- 3. Calculated unduplicated number of graduates [equals the sum of B1ai,ii,iii + B2ai,ii,iii + C.a. + D.a.]

 - 4. Number of hours typically required for the applicable degree

 - B. Who Were First Time in College (FTIC) Freshmen at the Awarding Institution

-- .
-And had a record of enrollment for college credits while in high school (e.g dual enrolled, early college, etc.)
+- 1. And had a record of enrollment for college credits while in high school (e.g dual enrolled, early college, etc.)

 - a) Number, who when first enrolled at awarding college were ... (all agencies)

 - i.
 Full-time

 - ii.
 Part-time

 - iii.
 FT/PT unknown

 - b) Average Time to Award at Awarding Institution... (all agencies)

 - i.
 Full-time

 - ii.
 Part-time

 - iii.
 FT/PT unknown

 - c) Average Credit Hours Attempted at Awarding Institution... (voluntary)

 - i.
 Full-time

 - ii.
 Part-time

 - iii.
 FT/PT unknown

 - 2. And had no record of enrollment for college credits while in high school (e.g dual enrolled, early college, etc.)

 - a) Number, who when first enrolled at awarding college were ... (all agencies)

 - i.
 Full-time

 - ii.
 Part-time

 - iii.
 FT/PT unknown

 - b) Average Time to Award at Awarding Institution... (all agencies)

 - i.
 Full-time

 - ii.
 Part-time

 - iii.
 FT/PT unknown

 - c) Average Credit Hours Attempted at Awarding Institution... (voluntary)

 - i.
 Full-time

 - ii.
 Part-time

 - iii.
 FT/PT unknown

 - C. Who Transferred to the Awarding Institution (not FTIC at institution awarding degree)

 - a) Number When First Enrolled at Awarding College... (all agencies)

 - i.
 Full-time

 - ii.
 Part-time

 - iii.
 FT/PT unknown

 - a) Average Time to Award at Awarding Institution... (all agencies)

 - i.
 Full-time

-ii.
+- ii.
 Part-time

 - iii.
+FT/PT unknown

-FT/PT unknown - c) Average Credit Hours Attempted at Awarding Institution... (voluntary) - i.
-Full-time - ii.
-Part-time - iii.
-FT/PT unknown - D. First-Time or Transfer Status When First Enrolled at Awarding Institution is Unknown or Other... - a) Number When First Enrolled at Awarding College... (all agencies) - b) Average Time to Award at Awarding Institution (all agencies) - c) Average Credit Hours Attempted at Awarding Institution (voluntary)
+- c) Average Credit Hours Attempted at Awarding Institution... (voluntary)

+- i.
+Full-time

+- ii.
+Part-time

+- iii.
+FT/PT unknown

+- D. First-Time or Transfer Status When First Enrolled at Awarding Institution is Unknown or Other...

+- a) Number When First Enrolled at Awarding College... (all agencies)

+- b) Average Time to Award at Awarding Institution (all agencies)

+- c) Average Credit Hours Attempted at Awarding Institution (voluntary)

-Graduates' time to award is counted using IPEDS academic year thinking: i.e. a summer session and fall through spring terms count as an academic year.
-For 2012-13 completers, count students who enrolled first at the awarding institution in
+Graduates' time to award is calculated using IPEDS academic years (i.e., a summer session and fall through spring terms count as an academic year.
+For 2013-14 completers, count students who enrolled first at the awarding institution in